ARAldhafeeri/Zenaura/readme.md

 Zenaura is a Python library built on top Pydide, PyScript, designed to empower Python developers to create light-weight, performant, stateful, component-based Single Page Applications (SPAs).
 By leveraging a virtual DOM implementation, Zenaura optimizes the performance, reactivity, responsiveness, and interactivity of web applications.
 This allows developers to build high-performance, dynamic web applications using familiar Python concepts and syntax.
 # Documentation
 <a href="https://araldhafeeri.github.io/Zenaura/" target="_blank"> Zenaura documentation and API reference</a>

+note: hot-reloading is still under-development, it works, however working with cli, zenaura build after every change is better.

 # Installing zenaura

 ### prerequisits: